 RESULT: In this method, the tofu is fried over high heat with some oil.
 The inner texture is similar to that of baked tofu.
 However, it balances out with the ultra-crispy exterior.

-Air-frying is a game changer that creates crispy, tender, and flavorful results without using high amounts of oil.
 The challenge with air-frying is that each air-fryer is different, and you will need to know yours well enough to know when to turn it off.
-Otherwise, you risk having a crispy exterior with a very rubbery and dry texture.

-- Add the tofu pieces to the air-fryer basket in a single layer.
+If you have an air-fryer, this is a great method for making crispy tofu.
+Simply add the tofu pieces to the air-fryer basket in a single layer.

-Deep-frying is another popular cooking option for making crispy tofu.
 For the best results, avoid overcrowding the pan.
 Doing so will cause the temperature to drop and require more time for the tofu to cook.
-Meanwhile, it will continue to soak up oil.

 RESULT: Out of all the methods above, this one provides the crispiest exterior and keeps the tofu’s shape the best.
 However, since deep-frying requires just 3-4 minutes to cook at a high temperature, it does not leave enough time for the middle to cook all the way through.